Content development is the A-to-Z process of planning, creating and publishing high-quality content.

 Now you’ve measured your content against its goals.

-If it’s meeting its goals, give yourself a pat on the back.
+If it’s achieving its goals, give yourself a pat on the back.

 If it isn’t working as intended, now it’s time to fix it.